sPHENIX-Collaboration/Singularity/README.md

 source /opt/sphenix/core/bin/sphenix_setup.sh -n   # setup sPHENIX environment in the singularity container shell
 ```

 This bring up a shell environment which is identical to sPHENIX RCF.
-Meanwhile, it use your local file system for non-system file managements.
+Meanwhile, it use your local file system for non-system files, e.g. it directly work on your code or data directories.
 Singularity container also support running in the [command mode or background mode](https://www.sylabs.io/guides/2.5.1/user-guide/quick_start.html#interact-with-images).

 5. Run [the sPHENIX simulation tutorial](https://github.com/sPHENIX-Collaboration/macros)